jzapata87/chrome_extension/README.md

 # Chrome Extension Google Research

 I am trying to build a website bookkeeper that will allow to store bookmarks in folders that are based on google searches.
 Basically I want to keep track of my google searches and the related results I click on to get the answers that I am looking for.
+Note: There is some code that is commented out for the time being.
+I will used that later on.

 ## Getting Started